noydavidi/pepse/README.md

 **Gameplay**

-The player controls the avatar using the keyboard arrows.
-The avatar will automatically run forward.
-The player can jump by pressing the spacebar.
+The player controls the avatar, a little creature, using the keyboard arrows.
+The avatar can walk, run, jump, and fly.
-The terrain is procedurally generated, so the player will never run the same course twice.
-The terrain is made up of blocks, and the player must avoid falling off the edge of the blocks.
+The game world is procedurally generated, so the player will never run the same course twice.
+The game world is made up of trees, ground, and stairs.
+The trees' leaves fall and regrow, and the sun's position in the sky changes, creating a dynamic lighting system that makes the game world feel more realistic.
-The player can also collect coins by running over them.
-Coins can be used to purchase power-ups, such as a jetpack or a shield.
-The game ends when the player falls off the edge of the terrain.
-The player's score is based on how far they ran and how many coins they collected.
+The player has an energy level for the flying mood.
+The energy level decreases when the player is flying.
+When the energy level reaches 0, the player can no longer fly.
+The player can recharge the energy level by walking.
+You can exit the game by pressing the escape button.

 **Controls**